 You've made it to Pride and Pettiness.

-Even though sports at large have returned, we're still living in tough times.
+We're still living in tough times.
 Some people, like our very own Ramzy, like to cope by looking back at happy memories.
 I, personally, like to revisit moments of satisfying pettiness.

-Like Ramzy, my philosophy is simple.
+My philosophy is simple.
 From Jane Austen's Pride and Prejudice:

 For what do we live, but to make sport for our neighbors, and laugh at them in our turn?